larryhokinghonh/Currency-Converter/README.md

 The notable technologies used in this application are **Python** and **Tkinter**.
 Tkinter is used to build the Graphical User Interface (GUI) for the application.
 Additionally, **Matplotlib** is used as well to display the data about previous conversion rates.

 ## V. Others
-The source code for the application will be included in this repository, feel free to explore it.
+Feel free to read the source code for the application.
 Any feedback is very much appreciated.
-The aim of developing this simple currency converter application is for me to spend more time coding with Python and improve my programming skills in general.
+The aim of developing this simple currency converter application is to spend more time coding with Python and improve my programming skills in general.